openstack/kolla-ansible/doc/source/reference/message-queues/rabbitmq.rst

 There are some queue types which are intentionally not mirrored using the exclusionary pattern ``^(?!(amq\\.)|(.*_fanout_)|(reply_)).*``.

-After enabling this value on a running system, there are some additional steps needed to migrate from transient to durable queues.
+After enabling one of these values on a running system, there are some additional steps needed to migrate from transient to durable queues.

 .. warning::

    If you choose to enable quorum queues on an existing RabbitMQ cluster, the following procedure is required to be carried out before an upgrade.

    Notice, that the default will be changed from non-HA to Quorum queues in the Bobcat release.
+This means that you will also need to perform this migration before a SLURP upgrade to Caracal.

 1. Stop all OpenStack services which use RabbitMQ, so that they will not attempt to recreate any queues yet.